usnistgov/TIG-Stage/sp800-63-3/definitions.md

 #### Replay Resistance
 The property of an authentication process to resist replay attacks, typically by use of an authenticator output that is valid only for a specific authentication.

+#### Restricted
+An authenticator type, class, or instantiation having additional risk of false acceptance associated with its use that is therefore subject to additional requirements.

 #### Risk Assessment
 The process of identifying, estimating, and prioritizing risks to organizational operations (including mission, functions, image, or reputation), organizational assets, individuals, and other organizations, resulting from the operation of a system.
 It is part of risk management, incorporates threat and vulnerability analyses, and considers mitigations provided by security controls planned or in place.
 Synonymous with risk analysis.